cbpark/YAM2/README.md

 This function computes M<sub>2CC</sub> using the sequential quadratic programming (SQP) method.

-The return type is `std::optional` of [`M2Solution`](./include/YAM2/yam2.h).
+The return type is `std::optional` of [`M2Solution`](./include/YAM2/yam2.h) to safely handle cases where the calculation does not succeed.
+You should always check if the `optional` contains a value before accessing it.
 If the computation fails due to invalid input or failure to converge to a minimum, the function returns an empty `std::optional`.
 Otherwise, it contains a valid `M2Solution` object.

 Once the M<sub>2</sub> calculation succeeds, the result can be accessed using the `value()` method of `std::optional`.